-The Arabica bean differs from its counterpart the Robusta, in that it is flatter and slightly longer in shape.
+The Arabica bean differs from its counterpart, Robusta, in that it is flatter and slightly longer in shape.
 It produces a milder coffee that has a softer aromatic flavour.

 In comparison, Robusta beans are higher in caffeine (about 50-60% more) and have a stronger, more nutty flavour.
 Robusta beans are more cost effective and are used in instant and blended coffees.

 Did you know?
-Coffee is a most complex beverage, boasting over 800 flavour and aroma influencing components.
-Wine, by comparison has only 150.
+Coffee boasts over 800 flavour and aroma influencing components.
+Wine, by comparison, has only 150.

 Facts You Should Know About Coffee

 Coffee trees can live for as long as 20-30 years and are capable of growing in a wide variety of climates.
-During harvest, coffee cherries are hand-picked.
+During harvest, coffee cherries are handpicked.
 It takes roughly 2,000 cherries (4,000 beans) to produce 450 g of roasted coffee!
-Roasting is a temperature controlled process that transforms the raw coffee beans into the fragrant, dark brown beans with which we are most familiar.
+Roasting is a temperature controlled process that transforms the raw coffee beans into the fragrant, dark brown beans we are familiar with.

-PRO TIP!
-Once roasted, the beans should be used as quickly as possible before the flavour and aroma can weaken.
+PRO TIP: Once roasted, the beans should be used as quickly as possible before the flavour and aroma weakens.